 Andrology Solutions is able to offer a unique service just for the male partner.
 Our aim is to work alongside the clinic offering treatment by investigating any male factors possibly contributing to the subfertility, and maximising the chance of a successful outcome.

-Correspondence will generally be sent to you will be in plain envelopes.
-We share building facilities with a CPA accredited laboratory, which offers a full range of diagnostic tests.
+Correspondence will generally be sent to you by email and sensitive information will be sent using Egress, a secure encrypted emailing platform.
+We share building facilities with a UKAS accredited laboratory, which offers a full range of diagnostic tests.
 As all patients attend the same waiting room, there is no distinction between patients attending Andrology Solutions and those attending for routine blood tests.